Cry Me a River (Justin Timberlake song): Live performances

 On October 23, 2010, while performing at the annual charity gig "Justin Timberlake and Friends" in Las Vegas, Timberlake began the show with a slow and "sultry" performance of "Cry Me a River" and segued into a cover of Bill Withers' 1971 single "Ain't No Sunshine".
 He later resumed "Cry Me a River" before segueing into a cover of Drake's 2010 song "Over".
 Jillian Mapes of Billboard described the performance as "completely lovely in an effortless sort of way."
 Timberlake performed "Cry Me a River" at concert he held during the 2013 Super Bowl weekend in New Orleans.
 Timberlake performed "Cry Me a River" in a medley with other of his songs at the 2013 MTV Video Music Awards.
 After the performance he accepted a Michael Jackson Video Vanguard Award at the ceremony.
-Timberlake included the single on the set list of his fifth worldwide concert tour, The 20/20 Experience World Tour (2013–15).
+Timberlake included the single on the set list of his Legends of the Summer Stadium Tour with rapper Jay-Z (2013), his fifth worldwide concert tour, the 20/20 Experience World Tour (2013–15), his sixth worldwide concert tour, the Man of the Woods Tour (2018-19) and his seventh worldwide concert tour, the Forget Tomorrow World Tour (2024-25).